mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/uninstall/index.md

 1. Repeat the above until `kubectl get instances -n kubeflow` returns an empty list.

-1. Find and make record all persistent volumes IDs associated with Kubeflow.
+1. Find and make record of all persistent volumes IDs associated with Kubeflow.
 Look at the CLAIM column and look for values `kubeflow/datadir-kaptain-mysql-store-pxc-0`.
 Delete these volumes later.

     ```bash
     kubectl get persistentvolume